with-cardinal/sockets/README.md

 pub/sub.
 It provides a convenient and relatively high performance protocol for communication.

+## Avoiding Unwanted Clients

+Sockets implements two techniques for avoiding unwanted clients:

+1. It closes connections upon receiving any messages over the websocket.
+2. It closes any connections that do not have any subscriptions.
+This is checked every `CHECK_INTERVAL` milliseconds.

 ## Library Documentation

 A simple library is included the NPM package.
 It includes simple functions